cap-js/docs/plugins/index.md

 ## SAP Document Management Service {#@cap-js/sdm}

-The @cap-js/sdm package is cds-plugin that provides an easy CAP-level integration with [SAP Document Management Service](https://help.sap.com/docs/document-management-service).
-This package supports handling of attachments(documents) in SAP Document Management Repository.
+@cap-js/sdm lets you easily store attachments (documents) in an [SAP Document Management service Repository](https://help.sap.com/docs/document-management-service).

-To use it, extend a domain model by using the predefined aspect called Attachments:
+To use this CAP-level integration, extend a domain model by using the predefined aspect called Attachments:

 ```cds
 extend my.Incidents with {